 Truckers, gas station dealers, engineers, highway contractors, asphalt firms, sand and gravel companies, business groups and county executives lined up yesterday in support of Gov. William Donald Schaefer's proposal to raise Maryland's 18.5-cents-a-gallon gasoline tax to 23.5 cents a gallon.

-"Business can broadly support this legislation and thinks it is critical to the future of the state," he told a House Ways and Means panel.
+"Business can broadly support this legislation and thinks it is critical to the future of the state," he said.

 Neil Potter, executive of traffic-clogged Montgomery County, called the proposal "a very high priority for us."

 Even Baltimore County Executive Roger B. Hayden showed up in support of raising the gas tax, although he differed from virtually all the other witnesses by proposing that part of the proceeds be used to protect counties such as his from further cuts in state aid.